 Code quality¶

-A project born from desecration, vibe-coded across multiple sessions, whose primary architectural document is a fake Lovecraftian grimoire — has no business passing a linter.
+A project born from desecration, built with AI across multiple sessions, whose primary architectural document is a fake Lovecraftian grimoire — has no business passing a linter.
 It passes every single one.
 That's somehow worse.

 The inquisitors arrived at dawn, instruments of measurement in hand, expecting to find the temple in ruin.
 Instead they found the walls straight, the columns load-bearing, and the altar — though undeniably profane — structurally sound.
 They left in silence, more disturbed than when they came.